subh1416/FirstProject/README.md

-Water Quality Monitoring And Leakage Detection System - Build with React Native The Data is Coming from ThingSpeak Api For Ph Sensor and Tds Sensor
+Water Quality Monitoring and Leakage Detection System - Built with React Native.
+Data is sourced from the ThingSpeak API for pH and TDS sensors